mauriciocoder/tesorio-scraper/README.md

 ## Endpoints

-The REST API endpoints are desribed below.
+The REST API endpoints are described below.

 ### Get user by login